 We do not want to be part of Russia, we are Ukrainians and have a different culture.
 And I do not understand why Russia, which is such a huge country, thinks it needs more land.

-If the "territorial exchanges" that Donald Trump has hinted at before the summit become a reality, Ukrainians must be given support so they can move away from those areas, says Olena.
+If the "territorial exchanges" that Donald Trump hinted at before the summit become a reality, Ukrainians must be given support so they can move away from those areas, says Olena.
 And security guarantees from the outside world are to be desired.

-On Putin's terms?
+On Putin's half?

 Worthless.
 The worst scenario would be if Trump is drawn in and starts playing on Russia's half, says Shkourenko, who is a sanctions analyst at the Kyiv School of Economics and has gotten used to a life with air raid warnings.